connect-abdulbasit/ForkSync/README.md

 ## ▶️ How to Run

-To compile and run the kernel module:
+To compile, run, and remove the kernel module:

 1. **Compile the module:**
    ```bash